About Beacon case studies

 - Ability to support sector-wide transformation

 Potential Beacon case studies can be self-nominated, or identified by Accord partners or others in the sector.
 The Beacons Awards judging panel will identify the most transformative and impactful projects and businesses in the sector to be celebrated at the annual Beacons Awards.
 However, all Beacons case studies have an important role to play in demonstrating approaches of different types, and support a culture of sharing and transparency in the industry.

 Being a Beacon

 Being profiled as a Beacon case study gives companies, agencies and organisations the opportunity to be a leader in sector transformation, and to take advantage of the Accord Network to support their initiative.
 Participants need to be willing to operate their project in line with relevant Accord principles, to share details of their activities, and to report the things that worked well and what could be improved.

-This information will be shared with Accord members and the wider sector in a number of ways, including the Accord newsletter and website, being interviewed for a case study video, and possibly at in-person and virtual events.
+This information will be shared with Accord members and the wider sector in a number of ways, including the Accord newsletter and website, in some instances being interviewed for a case study video, and possibly at in-person and virtual events.
 In this way, entities can help others to improve their practices, which will lead to a better performing sector.